theodorosploumis/notes/drupal/testing/README.md

 - System: rollback site to a snapshot
 - drupal_rector & upgrade_status report

+## UAT examples for Drupal

+- View a node (for each bundle)
+- Edit a node (for each bundle)
+- View a list (views)
+- User login works
+- Webform submissions work
+- Search works
+- Cron task works
+- SMTP and mail system works
+- There are no JS errors on console

 ## Other useful material

 - [Drupal.org - Automated testing](https://www.drupal.org/docs/automated-testing)